For further information on any of our live grants, please contact:

-The fund is aimed at increasing volunteering, fundraising and campaigning amongst people aged between 10 and 20, and up to 25 for young people with disabilities.
+The fund is aimed at increasing volunteering, fundraising and campaigning amongst people aged between 10 and 20.

 We are encouraging grant applications for £5,000 from community groups, charitable organisations including social enterprises and community interest companies (CIC) working in Worcestershire.
 Projects must engage young people in ongoing regular volunteering or demonstrate how another youth-led method will be as effective at engaging young people in social action.

 The supporting documents are available to download below.
 You must complete an online application by clicking on:

 Worcestershire Community Foundation are working with Community First to administer the grants and provide advice.

-To find out more about the fund and criteria, please see the #iwill website http://www.iwill.org.uk/ and see their Generation Change document which explains in more detail about the principles of youth social action.
-If you have questions about the fund or applying, please email firstname.lastname@example.org and we will respond as soon as possible.
+To find out more about the fund and criteria, please see the #iwill website http://www.iwill.org.uk/ If you have questions about the fund or applying, please email firstname.lastname@example.org and we will respond as soon as possible.
 You can watch a video about projects helping to give young people stronger connections in their communities, here.
 Video courtesy of Co-op Foundation.

 Some Examples of Projects Funded by Worcestershire Community Foundation, through #iwill